seapagan/github-changelog-md/docs/usage.md

     `CHANGELOG.md` file up to GitHub, to give users an idea of what is coming in the next release.

-    Since the CHANGELOG uses the **Pull Request or Issue Title** for each item, it is recommended that you use clear and descriptive titles for your PRs.
+    The generated CHANGELOG uses the **Pull Request or Issue Title** for each item, it is recommended that you use clear and descriptive titles for your PRs.
 This will make the changelog much more useful and readable.
 It is always possible to edit the titles of your PRs after they have been merged,